Carleslc/Readteractive/tutorial/start/start.md

 Production of new gamebooks in the West decreased dramatically during the nineties as choice based stories have moved away from print based media, although the format may be getting a new lease of life on mobile and ebook platforms.
 Such digital gamebooks are considered [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction).

+This tutorial is built with Readteractive, so of course this is one interactive book.

+Ready to join the adventure of using Readteractive?

+Click the following option to continue!

 (Getting Started -> [getting-started])